indy-lab/ProtoTransfer/omni-mini/README.md

 * `--n_images` to limit the number of images to load for training
 * `--n_classes` to limit the number of classes to load for training

-This will save a checkpoint in `prototransfer/checkpoints/ `
+This will save a checkpoint in `prototransfer/checkpoints/ `.
+This will not over-write our pre-trained models as they are within further sub-directories.

 For example *to train the ProtoCLR model described in our paper* with 1 support and 3 query examples run:
 ```bash